SharkSnack/shiren-2/content/dungeons/7-sealed-room.md

 The others can be obtained from Onigashima Golden Intervals, excluding<br/>
 Crescent Arm which is a guaranteed reward for defeating Boss Oni again.

+Sacred Sword is only found inside the 2nd Sealed Room Golden Interval,<br/>
+so it's not an option for your first run.

 #### Weapon Seals

 <table class="itemTable">